-7 Considerations required of the Audit Committee, senior managers and the Treasurer
+7 Considerations required of the Audit Committee and Senior Management

 Are the objectives and key risks identified consistent with those recognised by the Authority?

 Does the audit universe identified include all those systems which would be expected to be subject to internal audit?